krutoo/utils/README.md

 ## Development

-Minimum Node.js version is 22.
+Minimum Node.js version is `22.6.0`, minimum NPM version is `10.9.3`.
 Primarily It's because of `test` script in `package.json` which uses glob pattern.

 ### How to write unit-tests?